wp-plugins/mailchimp-for-wp/readme.txt

 Note: when using Contact Form 7 you can use "[mc4wp_checkbox]" inside your CF7 form template.

+= How do I add subscribers to certain interest groups? = The following snippet should get you started.

+`<input type="hidden" name="GROUPINGS[0][id]" value="INSERT GROUPING ID HERE" />
+<input type="hidden" name="GROUPINGS[0][groups]" value="INSERT GROUPING GROUP ID'S HERE (SEPARATED BY COMMA)" />`

+Alternatively, update to [MailChimp for WP Pro](#coming-soon) where you can manage interest groups from the settings screen.

 == Screenshots ==

 1. The MC4WP options page.
 1. The MC4WP form options page.

+== Upgrade Notice ==
+The CSS classes of the MC4WP form have been changed.
+Upgrade any custom CSS classes you might have in your theme's stylesheet. <em>(prefix <strong>mc4wp-</strong>)</em>

 == Changelog ==

+= 0.8.2 =
+* Improved: Namespaced form CSS classes
+* Improved: Improved error messages
+* Improved: It is now easier to add fields to your form mark-up by using the wizard.
+You can choose presets etc.
+* Improved: All field names that are of importance for MailChimp should now be uppercased (backwards compatibility is included)
+* Improved: Fields named added through the wizard are now validated and sanitized
+* Improved: Added caching to the backend which makes it way faster
+* Improved: Various usability improvements

 = 0.8.1 =
 * Fixed: typo in form success message